Who Will Treat You?

 The doctors in the surgery offer full NHS general medical services which cover all aspects of modern primary care and traditional family practice.
 Should referral to a specialist be necessary, your doctor can arrange this, either at our local West Suffolk Hospital or a selection of other hospitals in the region, under the Choose and Book scheme.
 We are also able to refer to you to a private specialist should you request it.
 However, we do not generally provide private medical services, except to visitors from some countries.

 The nurses in the surgery provide full primary care nursing services in addition to the other services and clinics mentioned on this page.
-These services include dressings, suture removal, ear syringing, leg ulcer care, minor injuries etc.
+These services include dressings, suture removal, leg ulcer care, minor injuries etc.

 Our practice nurses offer assessment and advice on aspects of health and healthy living.
 Newly registered patients are encouraged to make use of this service where checks on blood pressure, weight etc. are offered.

 Health visitors for patients registered with Swan Surgery can be contacted by telephoning 0345 607 8866 or by emailing email@example.com

 For Forest Surgery they are based in the Health Centre on Bury Road next door to the surgery.
 Their telephone number is 01842 815416.

 Home visits may be appropriate for those who are genuinely housebound or whose medical condition would be made worse by travelling to the surgery.
 The vast majority of ill patients can quite safely visit the surgery, including children and adults with fevers.
 Visits are made at the doctor’s discretion, only, and whenever possible, patients should attend the surgery.
 We are unable to provide visits for reasons of convenience or lack of transport.
 If you wish to request a home visit telephone reception.
 The receptionist will request details of the reasons for the visit.
 Except in an emergency, please ensure your request for a visit is received before 10.30 am.